frostbyte134/frostbyte134.github.io/_posts/2022-10-24-sw-enterprise-4.markdown

 그냥...도메인 객체로 날린 쿼리를 db 쿼리로 바꿔주는 무언가...?

+#### Repository
+Mediates between the domain and data mapping layers usng a collection like interface for accessing domain objects

+다 명문이라 걍 읽어볼 만 함
+- a layer isolates domain objects from details of the db access code (good for complex domain model)
+  - __abstraction over the mapping layer__
+  - especly good with large/many domain classess / heavy querying, by minimizing duplication
+- `repository` mediates between the domain and data mapping layers, acting like an in-memory domain obj collection
+- client construct query __declaritively__ (!), submit them to repository
+- obj can be added/removed from the repository (like collection), and the mapping code inside repository will do the work inside
+- conceptually, `repository` encapsulates set of objs persisted in data source and (mapping) operations over them, providing more object-oriented view of the persistence layer
+- helps for clean seperation + one way dependency between the domain and data mapping layers
+- combines `metadata mapping` with `query object` (?!)
+  - criteria know how to add themselvs to a query, the query obj knows how to incorporate criteria objs, the metadata mapping controls the interaction in implementation detail

+helps for multiple source - in-memory for unit testing, db for real
+- __clients never need to think in SQL and can write code purely in terms of objects__
+- 예시 - strategy pattern (in-memory / relational), composition with repository object

 ### 느낀점
 metadata mapping은 잘 안쓰이는 느낌?
-query object는 interpreter pattern - 뭔지 기억이 안나서 refactoring guru에 갔더니 없음 ㅋㅋ https://feedback.refactoring.guru/communities/3/topics/702-missing-interpreter-pattern-in-behavioral-section
+query object는 interpreter pattern - 뭔지 기억이 안나서 refactoring guru에 갔더니 없음 ㅋㅋ https://feedback.refactoring.guru/communities/3/topics/702-missing-interpreter-pattern-in-behavioral-section repository - 평소에 no thinking. bottom up feeling learning

+- application of the interpreter pattern geared to represent a SQL queryㄷㅐ추
+- application of the interpreter pattern geared to represent a SQL query